codebykyle/calculated-field/README.md

-# A Server- Side Calculated Field For Laravel Nova
+# A Server-Side Calculated Field For Laravel Nova

 This package contains two Nova fields required to do server-side calculations from the Nova client.
 The user can optionally override the calculated value on the form.